-MSPC 225-3 (3-0-0) 15 weeks
+MSPC 225-3 (BC=3)

 Entrepreneurship and Professionalism

 Overview of key strategies enabling students to find meaningful work in the field and creating entrepreneurial opportunities.
 Examine the importance of professionalism in organizational communication and practice presenting in person and in writing, for employment or securing other professional opportunities.
 Focus will be identifying opportunities and resources for contract work.